The modern world has a serious problem with sugar.

 Innovating healthy alternatives

-The race is on to create a true sugar substitute that tastes good, avoids the health pitfalls of other sweeteners, and can claim to be all-natural.
+The race is on to create a proper sugar substitute that tastes good, avoids the health pitfalls of other sweeteners, and can claim to be all-natural.

-In 2016, consumer packaged goods companies reformulated 20% of their food products to reduce ingredients such as sugar and salt, and Nestlé, PepsiCo, and Mars have all announced plans to decrease the sugar content of their food products going forward.
+In 2016, consumer packaged goods companies reformulated 20% of their food products to reduce ingredients such as sugar and salt, and Nestlé, PepsiCo, and Mars have all announced plans to decrease the sugar content of their food products in the future.
 Coca-Cola is even offering a $1 million prize to whoever can find a new, zero-calorie sugar substitute for their sodas.

 It’s not going to be easy, though.
 Scientists have been working for decades to solve this problem with little success.
 (For example, Stevia, the greatest recent success story in sweeteners that spawned a $4 billion industry, still doesn’t taste very good.)